uni-giessen-openbis-team/nuxt3-frontend-webapp/README.md

 ## Naming conventions

 To prevent duplication and namespace collisions caused by auto-imports, use the `handle` prefix in `components`, such as `handleCreateCollection`.
 This approach helps maintain unique and clear function names.

+## Testing

+Because this applicaion is running on vuetify components, check out the [components in github](https://github.com/vuetifyjs/vuetify/tree/071eae762bc595f0c3bf9ff45a5926afaa3bbe3b/packages/vuetify/src/components) to get some testing impressions.
+The tests are under `__tests__` in each component file.